gskril/farcaster-indexer/README.md

 CREATE INDEX casts_fts ON casts USING GIN (fts);
 ```

 The data can be queried with SQL or the Supabase client.
+For example, the following code will match casts that contain either "farcaster" and "warpast" OR "activitypub" and "mastodon".
 ```sql
 SELECT *
 FROM casts